BosEriko/dotfiles/markdown/readme/android-development.md

 sdkmanager platform-tools
 ```
 ## Check if both versions of ADB are similar
-Run the command below on CMD
+Run the commands below on CMD
 ```
 # The path below depends on where you have installed Android
 cd C:\Users\Bos\AppData\Local\Android\Sdk\platform-tools